cjw-network/cjw-summercamp-slides/scripts/md/slides.md

 - Reasons for not waiting any more
 - Run legacy only
-- Run Symfony only
+- Run eZ Publih 5 Symfony stack only
-- Your fast (easy) way to pure Symfony
+- Your fast (easy) way to pure TWIG Templates
--

 ---